jan-van-bergen/SudokuEstimator/README.md

 - MPIR 3.0.0 - https://github.com/wbhart/mpir - Highly optimized math library for large numbers.

 ### How to build
-A x64 .lib for MPIR is included in the repository.
-If you wish to build on a different platform or for a different architecture, you will need to download the MPIR library from http://www.mpir.org/downloads.html, and build for the desired platform.
+The x64 haswell_avx .lib for MPIR is included in the repository.
+If you wish to build for a different platform or for a different architecture, you will need to download the MPIR library from http://www.mpir.org/downloads.html, and build a .lib for the desired platform.
+The program should work out of the box using Visual Studio 2019.